 If you go to the Edit Relationship dialogue, you’ll see the relationship between Sales and Channels.

 Power BI picks up a channel key between the two tables.

 You can choose your cardinality and make sure it’s in the right number.
 You also need to make sure that you edit the Cross Filter Direction depending on your data model.

-Power BI often chooses Single for the Cross Filter Direction, but in some cases it will choose the Both option.
+Power BI often chooses Single for the Cross Filter Direction, but in some cases, it will choose the Both option.

 If you see that Both is the default, confirm if the data in your data set is loaded and transformed as intended.
-Afterwards, switch it back to Single or to your particular situation if possible.
+Afterward, switch it back to Single or to your particular situation if possible.

 Organizing Relationships In The Data Model